-Property Description TLS/SSL Client Truststore File Location Path to the client truststore file used in HTTPS communication.
+Property Description with CDH services and the Cloudera Manager Server.
+If not set, the default Java truststore located at \$JAVA_HOME/jre/lib/security/cacerts is used to verify certificates.
 The contents of this truststore can be modified without restarting the Cloudera Management Service roles.
 By default, changes to its contents are picked up within ten seconds.
 TLS/SSL Client Truststore File Password Password for the client truststore file.
+The password for the default cacerts file is changeit.